 Fit Type: The Poppy has a square toe box shape, so will fit a wide range of foot types.
 It fits medium-high volume feet and comes in two width.
 Regular fits an average width foot.
-Wide width fits a wide-extra wide foot.
+Wide fits an extra wide foot.
 They run long, and after carrying these for several months at Anya’s Shop we recommend sizing down (most people who didn’t size down ended up exchanging).

-Shown here in this post is the regular width.
-I have wide feet (23.3cm long and 9.3cm wide from a foot tracing) and my foot fills up the whole toe box.
-The leather was a little snug at first, but has softened so I feel comfortable in them.
-But most wide and extra wide-footed friends will want to choose wide width.
+Shown on me in this post is the regular width.
+I have slightly wider than average feet (23.3cm long and 9.3cm wide from a foot tracing) and my foot fills up the whole toe box.
+The leather was snug at first, but has softened so I feel comfortable in them.
+You can see in the photo below that the Wide is just a little too much space for me.
+But extra wide-footed friends will want to choose wide width.

 The following are the other barefoot dress shoe styles that Shapen Barefoot carries, but that will not be at Anya’s Shop (or at least not for now :).